alphagov/govuk-developer-docs/source/manual/alerts/nginx-high-conn-writing-upstream-indicator-check.html.md

 review_in: 6 months
 ---

-### What is the 'NGINX high conn writing -- upstream indicator' check?
+### What is the 'Nginx high conn writing -- upstream indicator' check?

 -   If you see this alert it may be that we are having or about to have an outage -- this is an early warning check.